Blockbusters (American game show): Gold Rush/Gold Run

 The same board layout was used, with the left and right sides now colored gold, and the object was to complete a path across the board within 60 seconds.
-Each hexagon now contained up to five letters, standing for the initial letters in the correct response to a clue (e.g. for "EK" and a clue of "Former mayor of New York City," the correct response would be "Ed Koch").
-A correct response turned the hexagon gold, while a miss or pass turned the hexagon black, forcing the contestant to work around that space to complete the path.
+Each hexagon now contained up to five letters, standing for the initial letters in the solution to a clue (e.g. for "RTRNR" and a clue of "He pulled Santa's sleigh," the solution would be "Rudolph the Red-Nosed Reindeer").
+A correct response turned the hexagon gold, while an incorrect response or pass, turned the hexagon black on that board, forcing the contestant to work around that space to complete the path.

 The bonus round was originally known as the "Gold Rush" and was played after each game in the match.
 A contestant/family team's first attempt was worth $2,500 if successful, and an additional $5,000 for the second attempt (dubbed the "Super Gold Rush").
 Contestants earned $100 per correct answer if they failed to make a connection.
 When the format changed to a best-two-out-of-three match with $500 awarded per game, Gold Rush was played only after the match and was always worth $5,000.

 In the show's 19th week on the air, the round's name was changed to "Gold Run".